AynalemN/alx-low_level_programming/0x14-bit_manipulation/README.md

 1. 1 - Write a function that prints the binary representation of a number without using arrays, `malloc` and `%` or `/` operators.
 2. 10 - Write a function that returns the value of a bit at a given index.
 3. 11 - Write a function that sets the value of a bit to 1 at a given index.
+4. 100 - write a function tha sets the value of a bit to 0 at a given index.